Sustainability

 Health management initiatives

-The Sapporo Group launched its Health Management Project in 2017, and have been making efforts toward reinforcing the health management promotion structures and foundations for boosting employee health awareness under the Sapporo Group Health Creation Declaration.
+The Sapporo Group launched its Health Management Project in 2017, and have been making efforts toward strengthening the health management promotion system and foundation for raising employee health awareness under the Sapporo Group Health Creation Declaration.

 Sapporo Group Health Creation Declaration

-The Sapporo Group launched its “Health Creation Declaration” in August 2017, with the belief that mentally and physically healthy Group human resources result in the creation of happy employees, their families, and companies.
+The Sapporo Group implemented its “Health Creation Declaration” in August 2017, with the belief that the physical and mental health of the Group's human resources will lead to the creation of happiness for employees, their families, and companies.

 Sapporo Group Health Creation Declaration